 This means that students who have taken the Law School Preparation course will be able to approach applications to law school from a position of greater understanding.
 Additionally, having become acclimatised to the way Law is studied at university, they will be ready to work in the right way from their first day at law school, gaining a head-start over peers who may still be settling in.

-The course will introduce students to the intricate details of Law in the UK, including Criminal Law, the Laws of Tort, Contract Employment and Human Rights.
-It will equip students with a strong set of logical and argumentative skills, alongside techniques that will enable them to construct convincing arguments both in essays and in oral debate.
+The course introduces students to the intricate details of Law in the UK, including Criminal Law, the Laws of Tort, Contract Employment and Human Rights.
+It equips students with a strong set of logical and argumentative skills, alongside techniques that enable them to construct convincing arguments both in essays and in oral debate.

-In addition, students will be provided with dedicated help for UK Law school applications, including assistance in interview prep, the LNAT (the exam required by most top UK Law schools) and in drafting personal statements.
+In addition, students are provided with dedicated support for UK Law school applications, including assistance in interview prep, the LNAT (the exam required by most top UK Law schools) and in drafting personal statements.

 By the end of the course students will:

 Our expert teachers will guide students through the UCAS Application system, writing an effective personal statement, preparing for an admissions interview and the LNAT exam processes.

 Students focus on and practise the skills necessary in a good law school and law firm interview.
 They are asked to consider different types of questions they might be asked in interviews, and how best to tackle them.
 They learn how to write a good legal essay and increase their commercial awareness in order to apply for relevant jobs and internships in the legal sector.